LukeShortCloud/rootpages/src/commands/permissions.rst

    "+a", "makes the file appendable only"
-   "+C", "disables copy-on-write (CoW) on a file, if CoW is available on the file system" "+i", "makes files immutables; it cannot be modified or deleted" "+u", "makes a file undeletable"
+   "+C", "disables copy-on-write (CoW) on a file, if CoW is available on the file system" "+i", "makes a file immutable; it cannot be modified or deleted" "+u", "makes a file undeletable"
    "-R", "recursively through multiple files"
    "-V", "output is verbose"